Economics (ECO)

 ECO 3213.
 Economics of Antitrust and Regulation.
 (3-0) 3 Credit Hours.

 Prerequisite: Completion of ECO 2003 or ECO 2023, or the equivalent, with a grade of "C-" or better.
 Theory and practice of governmental regulation, deregulation, and privatization; economic, legal, and ethical concerns regarding private-sector output; and pricing as influenced by public policy and marketing structure.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3223.
 Sports Economics.
 (3-0) 3 Credit Hours.

 Prerequisite: ECO 2023.
 The course examines the impact of the sports industry on the U.S. and other global economies.
 The emphasis is given to the topics related to sport economics in the areas of industrial organization, public finance, and labor markets.
 Current sports-related economic policy issues are also addressed.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3233.
 Health Economics and Policy.
 (3-0) 3 Credit Hours.

 Prerequisite: Completion of ECO 2003 or ECO 2023, or the equivalent, with a grade of "C-" or better.
 The course examines and analyzes the ever-changing role of healthcare and its impact on the economy and society.
 Social issues with respect to healthcare in the U.S. and world markets are analyzed using economics principles.
 Current healthcare related topics are addressed.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3253.
 Economics of Public and Social Issues.
 (3-0) 3 Credit Hours.

 Prerequisite: Completion of ECO 2003 or ECO 2023, or the equivalent, with a grade of "C-" or better, or consent of instructor.
 A seminar on applying economic reasoning and models to a wide variety of public, ethical, and social issues.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3313.
 Money and Banking.
 (3-0) 3 Credit Hours.

-Prerequisite: ECO 2013 or the equivalent.
+Prerequisite: ECO 2013 and MAT 1053, or their equivalents.
 A study of money, the financial system, interest rates, commercial and central banking, monetary theory and policy implementation by the Federal Reserve, and resultant economic impacts both nationally and internationally.
-(Same as FIN 3313.
-Credit cannot be earned for both ECO 3313 and FIN 3313.)
-Differential Tuition: $126.
-Course fee: DL01 $75.
+(Credit cannot be earned for both ECO 3313 and FIN 3313.)
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 ECO 3413.
 Environmental Economics.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of ECO 2023 and MAT 1053, or their equivalents, with a grade of "C-" or better.
+Prerequisite: Completion of ECO 2023 and MAT 1053, or their equivalents, with a grade of "C-" or better.
 Economic principles applied to environmental problems.
 Topics include benefit-cost analysis of environmental policies, valuation of environmental goods and services, pollution control, natural resource management, and climate change.
 (Formerly ECO 4273.
 Credit cannot be earned for both ECO 3413 and ECO 4273.)
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 3513.
 Economics of Migration.
 (3-0) 3 Credit Hours.

 Prerequisite: ECO 2023, or the equivalent.
 An exploration of motives to migrate and the resulting socio-economic effects on migrants and the origin and destination countries.
 The design and implementation of immigration policies are also analyzed.
 Both theoretical models and empirical findings form the basis of study.
-Differential Tuition: $126.
+This course has Differential Tuition.

 ECO 4233.
 Behavioral Economics and Finance.
 (3-0) 3 Credit Hours.